-This proxy statement (this "Proxy Statement") is made available to the shareholders of McGrath RentCorp, a California corporation (the "Company", "we", "us", or "our"), in connection with the solicitation by the Board of Directors of the Company (the "Board of Directors" or the "Board") of proxies in the accompanying form for use in voting at the 2018 Annual Meeting of Shareholders of the Company (the "Annual Meeting") to be held on Wednesday, June 6, 2018, at 2:00 p.m., local time, at the Company's principal executive offices located at 5700 Las Positas Road, Livermore, California 94551, and any adjournment or postponement thereof.
+This proxy statement (this "Proxy Statement") is made available to the shareholders of McGrath RentCorp, a California corporation (the "Company", "we", "us", or "our"), in connection with the solicitation by the Board of Directors of the Company (the "Board of Directors" or the "Board") of proxies in the accompanying form for use in voting at the 2020 Annual Meeting of Shareholders of the Company (the "Annual Meeting") to be held on Wednesday, June 3, 2020, at 2:00 p.m., local time, via virtual meeting only at www.meetingcenter.io/270411791, and any adjournment or postponement thereof.
+There will be no physical location for shareholders to attend.
 The shares represented by the proxies received, properly marked, dated, executed and not revoked will be voted at the Annual Meeting.

-The Company expects to mail this Proxy Statement and the enclosed form of proxy to shareholders on or about May 8, 2018.
+The Company expects to mail this Proxy Statement and the enclosed form of proxy to shareholders on or about May 4, 2020.